+254 0750 927 232 clientservices@chiromohg.co.ke info@chiromohg.co.ke

-Anxiety Disorders
+Anxiety

 Anxiety is a common and natural response to stress or perceived threats, but when it becomes excessive or overwhelming, it can interfere with daily life and well-being.
 From generalized anxiety disorder to social anxiety and panic attacks, anxiety can manifest in various forms, each with its own set of symptoms and challenges.
 In this comprehensive guide, we’ll explore different types of anxiety, their symptoms, potential causes, available treatments, and strategies for coping with anxiety.

-Understanding Anxiety Disorders
+Anxiety

 Anxiety disorders are mental health conditions characterized by persistent feelings of worry, fear, or apprehension that are disproportionate to the actual threat.
-Some common types of anxiety disorders include:
+Some common types of anxiety disorders include

 • Generalized Anxiety Disorder (GAD): GAD involves excessive and uncontrollable worry about various aspects of life, such as work, health, or family, even when there is little or no reason to worry.